 I could pretend (for others observing me) that I was in good spirits.
 Or I could reveal the distraught turmoil inside.

 In all of this, I learned we all have what I call a “Performance Mode.”
-Performance mode is all about pretending and pretending is really hard work.
-You spend so much emotional energy acting a role that you can easily forget the essence of who you are.
+Performance mode is all about pretending and pretending is arduous work.
+You spend so much emotional energy, acting a role that you can easily forget the essence of who you are.

 Here is my assessment of external help:

 It comes in different forms.
-There are those in the ministry, those in counseling and in therapy professions.
-There are alternative diversion activities, spiritual mediums and on and on the list go.
+There are those in the ministry, those in counseling, and therapy professions.
+There are alternative diversion activities, spiritual mediums, and on and on the list go.
 You notice I did not list the “I can do this myself method.”
 That is because I am unaware of any survivor self-generating a meaningful reconstruction.
-Yes, with gut instinct you can happen on things that provide some relief.
-For the most part, these are typically short-lived as are some of the alternatives listed above.
+Yes, with gut instinct, you can happen on things that provide some relief.
+For the most part, these are typically short-lived, as are some of the alternatives listed above.

 For me, the long-lasting reconstruction required me to change myself, my dreams, my plans, and this list goes on and on.

-2nd - I had to learn how to be authentic in this survivor aftermath.
+2nd - I had to learn how to be authentic in this survivor's aftermath.
 Being authentic is harder for some than others.
 Some were never living in the authentic mode before this event.
-Learning to be authentic is a step that reduces stress in a major way.
+Learning to be authentic is a step that reduces stress in a significant way.

 When I was finally able to start the forgiveness process, I constructed a “forgiveness” letter.
 In some survivor groups, this is commonly referred to as a forgiveness or peace letter.
-Forgiveness was a topic that had been covered in more than one survivor group I participated in.
-It sounds so simple and yet I found it really HARD to do.
+Forgiveness was a topic that had been covered in more than one survivor group I participated.
+It sounds so simple, and yet I found it really HARD to do.